w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 #### Step 5

-The default `session.upload_progress.cleanup` setting is `On`, so your uploaded payload will be cleaned.
+The default `session.upload_progress.cleanup` setting is `On`, so your SSTI payload will be cleaned quickly.

+OK!
 Let's Race it!

 Exploit script: